-Asia in June can be tricky.
-Figuring out where to travel largely depends on the transitioning weather, but you'll also want to take some big summer festivals into consideration.
+Figuring out where to travel in June largely depends on the transitioning weather, but you'll also want to take some big summer festivals into consideration.
+A few holidays and events draw large crowds that saturate the tourism infrastructure.

-While places in Southeast Asia such as Borneo and Bali have less rain, crowds surge.
-Australians in the Southern Hemisphere will be looking to escape winter by grabbing cheap flights.
-Thailand and its neighbors will just be starting into the rainy season.
+Thailand and neighboring countries will be starting into their rainy season.
+Meanwhile, Borneo and Bali have less rain but crowds surge.
+Australians in the Southern Hemisphere will be looking to escape winter by grabbing cheap flights the short distance to Bali.

-A lot of popular destinations in East Asia such as Beijing will have already emerged from spring.
+Beijing and other big cities in East Asia will have already emerged from spring and heated up.
 Urban humidity really traps the heat.
 Rainfall increases with temperatures that peak in July and August.

 Luckily, Asia is big enough to find lots of pleasant getaways with nice weather!
-Besides, life — and travel — go on during the monsoon seasons.
+Besides, life — and the ability to enjoy travel — go on during the monsoon seasons.
 With a little luck, you’ll have plenty of sunny days to enjoy those low-season prices.

 Asia Events and Festivals in June

-Big festivals in Asia can cause business closures, price increases, transportation delays, and enormous crowds to gather.
-None of those things are fun if you aren't expecting them.
+Big festivals in Asia can cause business closures, price increases, transportation delays, and big crowds.
+None of those things are ideal on a trip — especially if you aren't expecting them.

-- Buddha’s Birthday: Gautama Buddha’s birthday is observed throughout Asia.
-It is even considered a public holiday in some countries.
-Although much of Asia celebrates the auspicious day on the fourth month of the lunisolar calendar, dates vary country by country.
+- Vesak Day: Gautama Buddha’s birthday is observed throughout Asia; dates vary from country to country.
+It is considered a public holiday in some countries.
+Although much of Asia celebrates the auspicious day on the fourth month of the lunisolar calendar, dates vary.
 Temples are especially festive and alcohol sales are usually banned on the special day.

 - Rainforest World Music Festival: The Rainforest World Music Festival held every summer just outside of Kuching in Sarawak, Borneo, is a three-day cultural experience highlighting the Dayak indigenous culture of Borneo.
-Daily workshops are followed by performances from bands that arrive from all over the world.
-The festival brings money and awareness to a region greatly affected by palm oil plantation deforestation.
+Daily workshops are followed by performances from bands from all over the world.
+The music ranges from folk to funk.
+The festival brings money and awareness to a region greatly affected by palm oil deforestation.
 The RWMF is an excellent time to visit Borneo and learn about indigenous culture.

-- Gawai Dayak: The Gawai Dayak festival is on June 1 every year and celebrates indigenous culture in Sarawak, Borneo.
+- Gawai Dayak: Another celebration of culture in Borneo, the Gawai Dayak festival is on June 1 every year.

-- Bali Arts Festival: Traditional Balinese dance, arts, performances, and exhibitions of many kinds are spread throughout June, the busiest month on the island.
-Venues vary and are spread around; pick up a program when you arrive to Bali.
+- Bali Arts Festival: Traditional Balinese dance, arts, performances, and exhibitions of many kinds are spread throughout June, the busiest month on Bali.
+Venues vary and are located in different parts of the island.

 - Indian Festivals: As always in India, there are many festivals in June.
-With such a diverse mix of ethnic groups and religions, you'll always be near some kind of celebration!
+With such a diverse collection of ethnic groups and religions, you'll always be near some kind of celebration!

 Where to Go to Enjoy Asia in June